CESSProject/doc-v2/tokenomics/rewards.md

 ## Slashing Mechanism
 ### Unresponsiveness Slashing
-If a validator fails to produce any blocks during an Era and also does not send a Heartbeat Signal, they are flagged as “Unresponsive.”
+If a validator fails to produce any blocks during an Era and also does not send a Heartbeat Signal, they are flagged as "Unresponsive."
 Depending on the number of repeated offences and the overall number of other Unresponsive or offline validators during that ERA, the validator may be subject to slashing of their staked tokens.

 Validators are expected to maintain a robust network infrastructure to ensure node uptime and minimize the risk of slashing or being placed into a cooldown period.
 It is recommended to implement high availability setups with backup nodes—but only activate a backup after confirming the primary node is offline, in order to avoid double-signing or other ambiguous behaviors that could trigger more severe penalties (see below):
 ```